MarcelGarus/server/blog/draft comptime.md

 You create a struct with all the syscall functions.
 Those have to follow a few criteria.
-For example, they have to use the C calling convention, accept a `zig:Vm` as the first argument as well as `zig:i64`s (one for each register you need to read).
+For example, they have to use the C calling convention, accept a `zig:*soil.Vm` as the first parameter as well as `zig:i64`s (one for each register they want to read).
-You pass this struct to the `zig:soil.run` function, which then runs the binary, calling appropriate an function whenever a syscall instruction is executed.
+You pass this `zig:Syscalls` struct to the `zig:soil.run` function, which then runs the binary, calling the appropriate function whenever a syscall instruction is executed.
 If you don't implement a syscall, the `zig:not_implemented` function is called instead.

 ## How does it work?